sniang/GBARpy/README.md

 pic = mcp.BeamSpot("IMG0008.bmp")
 ```
 With this minimal code, the picture is analysed and the parameters of the fit can be obtained usign ```print(img)```.
+If it then possible to see and save the pictures as in the following example:
 ```python
 #plot the image
 fig1 = plt.figure(figsize=(5,5))
 plt.imshow(pic.img)
 fig1.savefig("fig_example_1.pdf")
 ```
+Even if it can be written manually, there are line codes to plot the intgrals along the x-axis and the y-axis:
 ![Example_1](example/fig_example_1.png)
 ```python
 #plot the fit